For Media

 Abuse can begin at any point in a relationship and escalate slowly, quickly, or not at all.
 Sometimes, one violent action is enough for an abusive partner to establish and maintain power and control in the relationship without escalating their abuse further.
 An abusive partner may seem like an ideal partner in the early stages of a relationship, and they may never appear abusive to anyone outside of the abusive relationship.
 Every relationship is different and IPV does not always look the same.
 What most abusive relationships share in common is the abusive partner’s pattern of coercive behavior aimed at exerting power and control over their significant other.

-“Why don’t they just leave?”
+“Why don’t they just leave?” some ask.
 Leaving any relationship can be difficult, but it can be even more difficult when someone is trying to prevent their partner from leaving.
 The purpose of violence and abuse is to maintain power and control.
 In many cases, abusive partners restrict survivors’ access to resources and support as well as undermine their self-determination.
 With little or no support and limited resources, survivors’ options are limited.
 Before they leave, they must think about their physical safety, their financial security, where they might find secure housing, and the safety and welfare of children and pets, among other things.
 In addition, experiencing abuse does not necessarily negate the feelings of love and care a survivor may have for their partner.
 Many survivors want the relationship to continue, just without the abuse and violence.
 Survivors are best equipped to determine when and how to leave a relationship as well as what resources and support systems will help them maintain their safety.
 At any point in time during an abusive relationship, advocates are available to support survivors and help them plan for their safety.

 Abusive partners are people who cause harm.
 ZeroV avoids using the term “abuser” because it denies the humanity of people who cause harm and perpetuates stigma, leaving little room for the idea that people can grow and change when held accountable and provided with support.
 People are more than the harm they cause.
 ZeroV believes that taking a restorative and transformative approach to holding abusive partners accountable is essential to eliminating IPV.